Ten-Taken/PyVenture/django_fundamentals/ReadMe.md

 # About

 This project uses the Django 1.11 LTS

 ## Project

 The project is a web application for playing Tic Tac Toe.
+I'm following along with a refresher course found at [this location](https://app.pluralsight.com/library/courses/django-fundamentals-update/table-of-contents "Django Fundamentals") .

 Building out the project to completion is not a priority at the moment.
 I'm mainly using this to go through env setup for the latest LTS.